YyzHarry/imbalanced-regression/README.md

 | :-: | :-: | :-: | :-: | :-: |
 | ![image](teaser/imdb_wiki_dir.png) | ![image](teaser/agedb_dir.png) | ![image](teaser/nyud2_dir.png) | ![image](teaser/stsb_dir.png) | ![image](teaser/shhs_dir.png) |

-## Apply LDS and FDS on Customized Data
+## Apply LDS and FDS on Other Datasets / Models
+We provide examples of how to apply LDS and FDS on other customized datasets and/or models.

 ### LDS
-To apply LDS on customized data, first estimate effective label distribution:
+To apply LDS on your customized dataset, you will first need to estimate the effective label distribution:
 ```python
 from collections import Counter
 from scipy.ndimage import convolve1d